Choose a color combination to give the most comfortable

 Meeting Room Policies

 As a community service, Westlake Porter Public Library provides meeting rooms that may be used by community organizations.
-The library has three meeting rooms and a conference room that may be scheduled for educational, cultural, intellectual or civic activities.
+The library has multiple meeting rooms, a conference room, and a technology lab that may be scheduled for educational, cultural, intellectual or civic activities.
 These rooms can accommodate individual speakers, panel groups, AV presentations, art and gardening projects, and board or committee meetings.
 These rooms are available during times when they are not in use for the library or library-sponsored programs and activities.

 Individuals may not profit from, nor use the library’s facilities, meeting rooms, or tutoring rooms to run a business.